 I moved to Asheville not because I had found the “right” place to live, but because I gave up on searching for it.
 Like the “ash” in Asheville, I was burnt out.
 I didn’t know what was next.
 I didn’t realize I had landed in the very best place in the world I could be for what would end up being my career.

 I came to Asheville, like many people do, to figure out what’s next, to heal, to find myself.
 What I found in Asheville is that it’s very easy to lose yourself.
 Quite literally, I would drive around and get lost.

 Trying to get around Asheville is like foraging: it’s easy to find what you’re not looking for.
 There’s a reason for this, and it turns out to be the same reason Asheville is, in fact, so perfect for me and so special.

 Asheville is known for its diversity of beers, restaurants, music, arts and crafts, healing artists… you name it.
-But what I learned only a few years ago is that Asheville also has the greatest biodiversity outside of the tropics in the Western Hemisphere.
+But what I learned only a few years ago is that Asheville also has the greatest biodiversity outside of the tropics in the Western Hemisphere, possibly in the world.

 Our PR department has dubbed Asheville Foodtopia.
 To me, it means more than marketing.
 We have more wild food here year-round than anywhere, outside of the tropics, on earth.
 There are at least 300 wild edibles in our bioregion, at least half of which are quite common.

 It’s hard to imagine how anyone could go hungry in Asheville.
 But they do, just like everywhere else in the modern world.
 And in my opinion, it is for lack of respect for diversity.
 It’s a narrow-mindedness that our whole culture shares.
 We eat only certain foods, so we only grow certain crops.
 That’s not sustainable, but we try anyway.